 - 1 lb shrimp, large or jumbo peeled, deveined and butterflied

 - 3 tsp Cajun seasoning Use Old Bay or make your own from spices

 - 5 cloves garlic minced

-- Spoon over rice and serve warm with lemon wedges, if desired.
+- Remove from heat and serve warm over rice, pasta or a bed of spinach with lemon wedges, if desired.